facebookarchive/AsyncDisplayKit/_docs/subtree-rasterization.md

 nextPage: drawing-priority.html
 ---

-Precompositing.
-Flattening an entire view hierarchy into a single layer also improves performance, but comes with a hit to maintainability and hierarchy-based reasoning.
-Nodes can do this for you too!
+Flattening an entire view hierarchy into a single layer improves performance, but with UIKit, comes with a hit to maintainability and hierarchy-based reasoning.

+With all AsyncDisplayKit nodes, enabling precompositing is as simple as:

 ```
 rootNode.shouldRasterizeDescendants = YES;
 ```

-...will cause the entire node hierarchy from that point on to be rendered into one layer.
+This line will cause the entire node hierarchy from that point on to be rendered into one layer.